Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 I was using Chrome developer tools for testing my application.
 ## Features
-Version 1.2:
+Version 1.3:
-- add/delete timer
+- add/delete timer (min: 1 timer, max: 3 timers).
 - click to start the timer.
 Every timer has own static time.
+- when timer will reach zero You will hear the song.
+- play and pause song using buttons.

 ## Project Status
 Project in progress.